 - To penetrate down to the roots, spray the area with a vinegar and water or bleach and water mixture.
 Do not mix vinegar and bleach!

 - Allow this solution to sit on the surface for 10 minutes before scrubbing and then rinsing a final time.

 Although this is a pretty simple process, it still involves some risk.
 The safest way to remove mold is to let someone else do it!

-Pure Maintenance of Central Illinois is specially trained in different types of mold and the best removal practices for each.
+Pure Maintenance of Central Illinois is specially trained in different types of mold removal in Champaign.
 Our team can handle large amounts of mold safely, without creating added risk for your family.

 The benefits of trusting Pure Maintenance of Central Illinois are undeniable:

 You can have a mold-free home within hours, not to mention the prompt service you’ll get from a team who takes mold removal seriously.

 Our certified professionals can provide a safe environment for the ones you hold dear.
 Doing it yourself is a gamble, but if you hire the right team, you’ll know the job is done right.